Introduction to Stan and simulation

 Simulation in R

-Before starting work on real data, we are going to begin by learning how to generate data by simulation.
+Before starting to work on real data, we are going to begin by learning how to generate data by simulation.
 There are at least three reasons why this is a good idea:

 1. Understand your priors..
-For most interesting models in ecology, you will not be able to pick good numbers for your prior parameters just by thinking hard.
-Should the prior on annual tree growth be \(\text{Normal}(2, 1)\) ?
-Or should the standard deviation be bigger?
-Smaller?
+For most interesting models in ecology, you will not be able to pick good numbers for your prior parameters just by thinking hard, simply because parameters for a distribution are not always intuitive.
+Should the prior defining the number seen by an average person in the group be \(\text{Uniform}(0, 60)\) ?
+Or should it be narrower (e.g. \(\text{Uniform}(0, 29)\)) ?
+Or broader (e.g. \(\text{Uniform}(0, 100)\))?
 As we’ll see, simulation will demystify the process.

 2. Validate your model.
 Bayesian models are great because they can create datasets by simulation.
 This suggests a very minimum requirement we might have for a statistical model: use known parameters and a model to generate data, then fit that same model to the very data it generated, and see if we get back something close to those known parameter values.